lgwapnitsky/EARSMilter/_sphinx/source/installation.rst

    :local:

 The default version of Python in Debian Squeeze/Wheezy is 2.7.
-This is what we will be installing, along with a Python package installer (pip)
+This is what we will be installing, along with a Python package installer (pip) and some development libraries.

 .. code-block:: sh

-   % aptitude install python python-pip
+   % aptitude install python python-pip python-dev libmilter-dev libmilter1.0.1  libmysqlclient-dev

 Next we will need to install a number of Python modules.
 There are two ways to do this - the Debian way and the Python way.
 Each one has its advantages and disadvantages, but both are provided for instructional purposes.